What is the South Luangwa K9 Unit?

 The dogs are cared for by CSL’s Veterinarian, Dr Mwamba Sichande.
 In an area where dogs are at serious risk of trypanosomiasis (a deadly disease spread by tsetse flies), the dogs undergo twice-daily temperature checks and are continually monitored for other symptoms.
 The dogs are provided with nutritious Royal Canin food and the kennels are maintained by Jonathan Zulu, kennel keeper.
 The dogs enjoy cooling off in their very own swimming pool.

-How can I support the K9 Unit?
+How can I support the South Luangwa K9 Unit?

 You can give your support to the K9 Unit by sponsoring a K9 dog, whether for yourself or as a gift.
-With three K9 sponsorship tiers - Partner, Protector and Patron - your donation will enable CSL’s remarkable K9 dogs and their handlers to intercept trafficked wildlife products before they reach the black market, while also supporting the dogs’ training, veterinary care, and overall wellbeing.
+With three K9 sponsorship tiers - Partner, Protector and Patron - your donation will enable these remarkable K9 dogs and their handlers to intercept trafficked wildlife products before they reach the black market, while also supporting the dogs’ training, veterinary care, and overall wellbeing.